triton-inference-server/tensorflow_backend/README.md

 TRITON_TENSORFLOW_DOCKER_IMAGE set to refer to the new Docker image.

-## Using the Tensorflow Backend
+## Using the TensorFlow Backend
+### Platform

+TensorFlow recognizes two kinds of model format, GraphDef and SavedModel.
+To differentiate the model format, 'platform' in model's 'config.pbtxt' file will be used, "tensorflow_graphdef" should be set for GraphDef format and "tensorflow_savedmodel" should be set for SavedModel format.

 ### Parameters

-Configuration of Tensorflow for a model is done through the Parameters section of the model's 'config.pbtxt' file.
+Configuration of TensorFlow for a model is done through the Parameters section of the model's 'config.pbtxt' file.
 The parameters and their description are as follows.

 * `TF_NUM_INTRA_THREADS`: Number of threads to use to parallelize the execution of an individual op.
 Auto-configured by default.
 See [protobuf here](https://github.com/tensorflow/tensorflow/blob/6f72753a66d6abab8b839cc263a9f1329861f6f9/tensorflow/core/protobuf/config.proto#L393).
 Should be a non-negative number.
 * `TF_NUM_INTER_THREADS`: Controls the number of operators that can be executed simultaneously.
 Auto-configured by default.
 See [protobuf here](https://github.com/tensorflow/tensorflow/blob/6f72753a66d6abab8b839cc263a9f1329861f6f9/tensorflow/core/protobuf/config.proto#L404).